-The works lie on the 'Peebles, Galashiels and Hawick' groundwater (which is also a Drinking Water Protected Area), classified as 'Good'.
+The works lie on the 'Gorebridge' groundwater (which has been classified as a Drinking Water Protected Area), which has been classified as 'Poor'.

-The works do not lie within a Nitrate Vulnerable Zone.
+The works lie within the 'Edinburgh, East Lothian and Borders' Nitrate Vulnerable Zone.

-The SEPA indicative surface water online flood mapping tool records that the trunk road, within the scheme extents, is not at risk of surface water flooding.
+The SEPA indicative surface water online flood mapping tool records that approx. 0.5 km of the trunk road, within the scheme extents, is at a high to low risk of surface water flooding (10% to a 0.1% Annual Exceedance Probability (AEP)).

-Road drainage is provided by roadside gullies.
+Road drainage is provided by roadside gullies and filter drain.